That Winter, the Wind Blows: Casting

 Writer Noh Hee-kyung and director Kim Kyu-tae had previously collaborated with Song Hye-kyo on the 2008 series Worlds Within.
 Kim Bum had also worked with Noh and Kim on the 2011 series Padam Padam...
 The Sound of His and Her Heartbeats.
 Jung Eun-ji was the last major casting to be announced; this is her second TV series after the popular Reply 1997.

-This marked Jo In-sung's first television series in eight years since Spring Day in 2005, as well as his first acting project since being discharged from mandatory military service.
+This marked Zo In-sung's first television series in eight years since Spring Day in 2005, as well as his first acting project since being discharged from mandatory military service.
 Jo said, "When I first decided to do it, I saw the script and felt it was worth a go.
 But the more I read it, the more I felt that if I didn't do it right, it would be a total disaster," further explaining that there was a "huge gap between reading the script and acting it out."

 Song said about her role as a blind woman, "Because my character cannot see, I am unable to make eye contact with In-sung and can only see how it plays out when I monitor the scenes afterwards.
 I must rely on his voice and his voice carries enough emotional weight for it to work."
 Regarding criticism about her characterization, she said, "Many asked why blind people would wear high heels and makeup, even eyeliner.
 But when I visited facilities for the blind and asked them, they told me that they also wear makeup and colorful clothing."

 The four leads attended the drama press conference held on January 31, 2013.